The Database System Professional Developers Need for Device, Edge and Gateway

 Adaptable Database Architecture

 The eXtremeDB embedded database, feature-by-feature:

 Small code size and minimal overhead (database system memory footprint is as small as 15% of managed data volume) means less RAM is required; eXtremeDB’s streamlined design permits a lower cost CPU.
 As a result, your design can use less expensive hardware, resulting in lower manufacturing costs.
 Or, use the extra CPU speed to offer a snappier user experience than your competition, and use the extra memory to manage more data at the same cost as competing products.

-eXtremeDB Fusion edition adds hybrid storage: certain record types can be designated for on-disk storage, with flexible caching.
-Choose the best storage medium based on performance, persistence, cost and form factor. eXtremeDB High Availability (HA) edition ensures continuous database operation even in the face of hardware or software failure. eXtremeDB HA supports both synchronous (2-safe) and asynchronous (1-safe) replication, with automatic failover.
+In addition to the core eXtremeDB in-memory data storage, McObject’s eXtremeDB Fusion edition adds hybrid storage: certain record types can be designated for on-disk storage, with flexible caching.
+Choose the best storage medium based on performance, persistence, cost and form factor.
+Learn more.

 eXtremeDB Transaction Logging edition adds recoverability by writing database changes into a transaction log on persistent media.
 Logging may be set to different levels of transaction durability, allowing system designers to make intelligent trade-offs between performance and risk of unrecoverable transactions.

 Multi-Version Concurrency Control (MVCC)